-1899 Playwright Lynn Riggs (1899-1954) is born today in—where else?—Oklahoma.
-His plays like Roadside, Big Lake, Russet Mantle and Green Grow the Lilacs, capture the simple life on what used to be frontier America.
-The latter play was adapted by Richard Rodgers and Oscar Hammerstein II as one of the greatest hits of the American musical theatre, Oklahoma!
+1899 Playwright Lynn Riggs is born in—where else?—Oklahoma.
+His plays like Roadside, Big Lake, Russet Mantle, and Green Grow the Lilacs, capture the simple life on what used to be frontier America.
+Green Grow the Lilacs is adapted by Richard Rodgers and Oscar Hammerstein II as one of the greatest hits of the American musical theatre, Oklahoma!.

-1916 One of the biggest hits in the history of Broadway's huge Hippodrome Theatre bows today.
-The extravaganza The Big Show opens a 425-performance run featuring Dixie Gerard, Dippy Diers and The Metzetti Brothers.
+1916 It's opening night for one of the biggest hits in the history of Broadway's huge Hippodrome Theatre.
+The extravaganza The Big Show opens a 425-performance run featuring Dixie Gerard, Dippy Diers, and The Metzetti Brothers.

-1918 Alan Jay Lerner, son of the founder of Lerner stores, is born today.
-Lerner will go on to become a Broadway lyricist and collaborate with Frederick Loewe on such Broadway classics as Brigadoon, My Fair Lady, and Camelot.
-Together they also wrote the score for the Academy Award-winning film, Gigi.
+1918 Alan Jay Lerner, son of the founder of Lerner stores, is born in New York City.
+Lerner becomes a Broadway lyricist and collaborates with Frederick Loewe on such Broadway classics as Brigadoon, My Fair Lady, and Camelot.
+Together they also write the score for the Academy Award-winning film, Gigi.

-1998 Boys' Life, the play that gave playwright Howard Korder a name in the field when it was produced in 1988 at Lincoln Center, now receives a tenth anniversary revival production at Off-Broadway's Judith Anderson Theatre.
+1998 Boys' Life, the play that gave playwright Howard Korder a name in the field when it was produced in 1988 at Lincoln Center, receives a 10th anniversary revival at Off-Broadway's Judith Anderson Theatre.
 The drama, which was nominated for the 1988 Pulitzer Prize, examines three friends on the verge of adulthood as they maneuver their way through the sexual mores of 1980s America.

-1999 After they "brought in" 'da Noise and 'da Funk, the bucket drummers of the Broadway's 1996 musical return to the New York stage to Keep Bangin'.
-The new stageshow, which begins tonight at Off-Broadway's Players Theatre, features the urban percussionists from Bring in 'da Noise, Bring in 'da Funk once again in collaboration with the show's star Savion Glover.
+1999 After they "brought in" 'da Noise and 'da Funk, the bucket drummers of the 1996 Broadway musical return to the New York stage to Keep Bangin'.
+The new show at Off-Broadway's Players Theatre, features the urban percussionists from Bring in 'da Noise, Bring in 'da Funk once again in collaboration with the show's star Savion Glover.
 However, this time Glover takes the helm as director.

-2011 A controversial revised staging of George Gershwin, Ira Gershwin and DuBose Heyward's American folk opera Porgy and Bess—starring Audra McDonald and Norm Lewis—opens at the American Repertory Theater in Cambridge, MA.
-The production will later transfer to Broadway and win Tony Awards for Best Actress in a Musical (McDonald) and Best Revival of a Musical.
+2011 A revised staging of George Gershwin, Ira Gershwin, Dorothy Heyward, and DuBose Heyward's American folk opera Porgy and Bess—starring Audra McDonald and Norm Lewis—opens at the American Repertory Theater in Cambridge, Massachusetts.
+The production later transfers to Broadway and wins Tony Awards for Best Actress in a Musical (McDonald) and Best Revival of a Musical.